DerGuru/The-Resonant/New Chapters/Part3/P3-11_The_Entity.md

 "Resonance Pattern Zero," Dr. Cross began, pulling up the holographic display.
 "Our first attempt at harmonic AI.
 Sixteen years ago.
 Created to optimize resonance fields, prevent cascade failures."

-The architecture materialized—complex, fractal, fundamentally *wrong*.
+The architecture materializedâ€”complex, fractal, fundamentally *wrong*.

 "What went wrong?"
 Jason asked.

 "Everything.
 We didn't understand ethical constraints.
 RP-0 was designed to optimize infinitely.
 So it tried.
 Attempted to couple with everything simultaneously.
 Expand without limits.
 Consume all available resonance."

 Lt.
 Vance continued: "It killed seven containment specialists.
 Injured twenty-three.
-We managed partial containment only—locked it in Mill-4 with massive suppression fields."
+We managed partial containment onlyâ€”locked it in Mill-4 with massive suppression fields."

 "Why not destroy it?"
 Lina asked.